Olical/nfnl/README.md

 nfnl can no longer recompile itself.
 Normally having nfnl installed and editing the `.fnl` files should be enough.

+## Testing

+Tests are written under `fnl/spec/nfnl/**/*_spec.fnl`.
+They're compiled into the `lua/` directory by nfnl itself and executed by [Plenary][plenary], you must have this plugin installed in order to run the test suite.

+The project local `.nfnl.fnl` defines the `<localleader>pt` mapping which allows you to execute the test suite from within Neovim using Plenary.

 ## Unlicensed

 Find the full [Unlicense][unlicense] in the `UNLICENSE` file, but here's a